Recently we asked this question on Facebook:

 Jerica says: “Soap, vinegar, bar keepers friend, and bleach pretty much cover everything I need, and are all extremely cheap.”
 (Check out this post for some homemade cleaner recipes.)

-We stopped buying paper towels a number of years ago.
+We stopped buying paper towels many years ago.
 It’s such a simple thing, but it does add up to a lot of savings — and we don’t really even notice that we don’t buy or use them!
 (Except when we have guests over and they ask for a paper towel!!)

 I share more details here on what we use instead of paper towels.